gakonst/gakonst.github.io/_posts/2019-04-01-deep-dive-rsa-accumulators.md

 author: gakonst
 ---

+### by [Georgios Konstantopoulos](http://twitter.com/@gakonst)

 I make a deep dive on RSA Accumulators and succinct proofs for hidden order groups, while providing a review of the recently released paper by Stanford's Applied Cryptography Group.

-A Deep Dive on RSA Accumulators

-### by [Georgios Konstantopoulos](http://twitter.com/@gakonst)
+This review was included in [MIT's Cryptocurrency Research Review](https://mitcryptocurrencyresearch.substack.com/p/mit-dcis-cryptocurrency-research-c31).

 ### Preface